raulgomis/blog/_posts/2015-07-26-top-5-skills-for-software-engineers.md

 Here are the five of the most important skills and requirements you will need to consider if you want to become a software engineer:

 ### 1. Keep it simple
+The KISS principle ("Keep it simple, stupid", as a design principle noted by the U.S. Navy in 1960.) is a rule of thumb that is present in lots of areas.
+It was referred several times along history:
+- "Simplicity is the ultimate sophistication" (Leonardo da Vinci)
+- "It seems that perfection is reached not when there is nothing left to add, but when there is nothing left to take away" (Antoine de Saint Exupéry)
+- "Simplify, then add lightness" (Colin Chapman, the founder of Lotus Cars)

+It states that most systems work best if they are kept simple rather than made complicated.
+Software development is one of the fields in which is very well applied.

+In the engineering field and specially in Software Engineering try not to reinvent the wheel and follow software patterns and architectural patterns that have been proven during years.

 ### 2. Learn, learn, learn